How Do I Set Up the Tickets Dashboard in TDNext?

 Accessing the Tickets Home Base

-The default view of your Ticketing Application will show the items you selected when you configured your Tickets Desktop, as well as the main menu bar across the top, the ID/Search field in the upper right corner, and the left navigation menu, which provides quick access to many features, standard filters, and reports.
+The default view of your Ticketing Application will show the items you selected when you configured your Tickets Dashboard, as well as the main menu bar across the top, the ID/Search field in the upper right corner, and the left navigation menu, which provides quick access to many features, standard filters, and reports.

 You should become familiar with the items available on the left navigation menu, which provides quick access to many features, standard filters, and reports.